anandijain/fusion-models/README.md

   - add bolt to prevent horizontal movement of the top plate in cad
   - fix pitch bearing holder holes to be 1) m5 2) the mirror of the holes for the stepper holder to make it easier to assemble (dont have to put on the holder before screwing in the big yaw gear)
   - single cable power-use a 5v regulator to power the pico from the 19v supply
+    * get a motor working (with pwd speed control)
+  * get a kilawatt for the ps
+    - at full speed current draw is only 1/3 A
+  * get 4 pin male male headers for plugging in motors
+  * solder headers onto the pico
+  * design the flywheel and mounting stuff for the dc motors
+  * get the face tracker working again
+  *

+for stepper_with_joints:
+the m5x2x10s mount the phone holder the 16s are the set screws

 https://grabcad.com/library/mg995-servo-3
 https://grabcad.com/library/mg-996r-servo-motor-1